 Air Bending Force Chart Background

-The air bending force chart records the standard lower die V width and required bending force corresponding to the bending of different sheet metals, and has already become a general specification in the industry.
+The air bending force chart records the standard lower die V width and the required bending force corresponding to the bending of different sheet metals and has become a general industry specification.

 Each press brake manufacturer decided to use the V-width based on their own experience.

-At that time, Amada collected and summarized the experience data of customers from all walks of life around the world, and finally made the following most authoritative bending force chart for the bending process.
+At that time, Amada collected and summarized the experience data of customers from various industries worldwide and finally made the following authoritative bending force chart for the bending process.

-Through this bending force chart, you can easily know the minimum bending pressure, minimum flange length and bending radius corresponding to different V openings when bending mild steel and stainless steel.
+Through this bending force chart, you can easily determine the minimum bending pressure, minimum flange length, and bending radius corresponding to different V openings when bending mild steel and stainless steel.